Services to Members

 Provide weekly e-mail updates on environmental bills during the legislative session

 Provide regular e-mail reports regarding interim studies dealing with the environment.

 - Present technical transfer seminars on timely and critical issues – Annual Environmental Regulatory Updates; Pollution Prevention – Do’s and Dont’s; Tribal Environmental Issues – Revisited

 - Partner with EPA to present new regulations and programs affecting regulated industries

-- Publish bi-monthly newsletter providing information on seminars, meetings, and environmental news
+- Publish weekly electronic newsletter to member employees providing timely information on seminars, meetings, and environmental news

 - Provide educational and networking opportunities for member companies and regulatory agencies